 - 1. Creation of Community Power Aggregation Committee, - 2.
 Creation of a Draft Plan with public hearings, - 3.
 Approval of a Plan by Community Power Aggregation Committee, - 4.
 Select Board adopts the Plan and votes to submit the Plan to Town Meeting, - 5.
 Approval of the Plan at Town Meeting, and - 6.
-Review and approval of the Plan by the Public Utilities Commission.1
+Review and approval of the Plan by the Public Utilities Commission.2

 To develop the Plan, the Town engaged the consulting team of Standard Power and Good Energy to assist the Committee in its work at no cost to the Town budget and no obligation to move forward with a program.
-This team is providing complete Community Power services.